Highway Act 1864: Administration and enforcement

-The Act continued and changed the system of local administration that relied on parish and district officers (such as surveyors of highways and waywardens) and the justices of the peace for supervisory and ordering functions.
-Its procedural rules governed the constitution of highway boards and the relationship between local governing bodies and the county justices when forming or altering highway districts.
-Parliamentary records from the passage of the Bill record multiple debates on these administrative matters.
+The act removed reliance on parish and district officers and the justices of peace for supervising and ordering functions.
+The act's regulations oversaw the constitution of highway boards and the relationship between local governing bodies and the county justices when forming or altering highway districts.
+Parliamentary records from the passage of the Bill record debates on these administrative matters.

-Amendments, repeals and later history
+Subsequent developments

-Parts of the Highway Act 1864 were later amended by subsequent highway and local government legislation.
-Some provisions were modified or repealed by later Acts such as the Highways and Locomotives (Amendment) Act 1878 and successive statute law revision measures; portions of the 1864 Act were explicitly repealed or superseded by later enactments as the law governing highways was progressively reformed into the late 19th and 20th centuries.
+Parts of the act were later amended by subsequent highway and local government legislation.
+Some provisions were modified or repealed by later acts such as the Highways and Locomotives (Amendment) Act 1878 (41 & 42 Vict. c.
+77) and successive statute law revision measures; portions of the 1864 act were explicitly repealed or superseded by later enactments as the law governing highways was progressively reformed into the late 19th and 20th centuries.

+The whole act was repealed by section 1 of, and the part IX of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.